 Can I breastfeed while taking LSD?

-There are no confirmed reports that prior use of LSD by anyone would increase the chance of having a baby with a birth defect.
-In general, exposures that fathers have are unlikely to increase the risks for babies to have a birth defect or to cause other negative pregnancy outcomes.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+There are no confirmed reports that prior use of LSD would increase the chance of having a baby with a birth defect.
+In general, exposures that fathers have are unlikely to increase risks to pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.